Dental Implants Overseas – What Are The Risks

 When looking at the cost of dental implant surgery, many people feel intimidated by the price point and immediately start looking for other options.
 There has been a rise in dental patients seeking treatment abroad to find more affordable procedures.

-The prices of these overseas dental implants can be 60 to 70% cheaper than prices in Australia, and in 2017, around 10,000 Australians did make a choice to seek dental implants overseas.
+The prices of these dental implants overseas can be 60 to 70% cheaper than prices in Australia, and in 2017, around 10,000 Australians did make a choice to seek dental implants overseas.
 However, the Australian Dental Association warns against this risky practice for a number of reasons.
+It is advisable to get a free consultation at your local dental clinic before deciding to travel abroad.

 Lack of treatment planning